There’s a reason London-based fashion designer Ashish Gupta is nicknamed ‘The King of Sequins’.

 “I am interested in drawing light to Coke’s unique global appeal, a Western pop brand phenomenon that is equally popular in the East.
 I’m just always inspired by American pop culture, and Coca-Cola is kind of the biggest brand.
 And I just love how the logo has been used so much – Andy Warhol and everyone – it's such an iconic thing in itself.”

-Kate Dwyer, Coca-Cola global licensing director, said: "Like fashion, Coca-Cola provides a positive, uplifting feeling to millions of people around the world.
+Kate Dwyer, The Coca-Cola Company global licensing director, said: "Like fashion, Coca-Cola provides a positive, uplifting feeling to millions of people around the world.
 Coca-Cola continues to be a source of inspiration for designers due its rich history, strong visual icons and incredible brand following."

 Coca-Cola has launched several successful partnerships with other global fashion designers, inlcuding Brits Sophia Webster and Ashley Williams, as well as Jean-Charles de Castelbajac, Nigo and Arzu Kaprol.